Frenes93/Jobb/README.md

 ```

 The GUI lets you choose a system type, draw tubing lines and place valves or
 analyzers on a canvas.
+When a new line branches off an existing one, the
-Projects can be saved to or loaded from JSON files.
+application automatically inserts a tee fitting.
+Projects can be saved to or
+loaded from JSON files.